egorzekov/cv/README.md

  - Implementation of new form library based on [formik](https://jaredpalmer.com/formik/) with a lot of "custom needs" functionality.
 This library is used almost for all our back-office applications now.
  - Deployment of web application using [Docker](https://www.docker.com/), [nGinx](https://nginx.org/en/) and [Heroku](https://www.heroku.com/home) from scratch.
  - Participation in the official translation of [https://reactjs.org/](https://reactjs.org/) to RU language - [Hooks FAQ and Context docs](https://github.com/reactjs/ru.reactjs.org/issues?q=author%3Aegorzekov).
  - Among with working as QA engineer in the past I used to be a lecturer of manual QA courses.
-Many of my students work in the best Minsk IT companies now.
+My students are working in the best Minsk IT companies now.

 What motivates me:
- - People (awesome people!) which I can collaborate with on everyday basis.
+ - People (awesome people!) who I can collaborate with on everyday basis.
  - Cutting-edge technologies.
  - Healthy and growing business.
  - Great feeling "I'm coming home" when I enter the office.

+Some thoughts that can describe me better:
+ - Providing business value is a top priority.
+ - Always think about scalability and logic reuse.
+ - Listen first, then think and say after.
+ - Deny only in case you have something to offer.
+ - Even if no one would like to say a truth, it's the best time to do it for you.
+ - Always try to solve a problem by yourself.
+At least initially.
+ - Don't be afraid to ask questions.

 Hobbies:
  - airsoft
  - computer gaming